Twin Peaks (fictional town): Inhabitants

-The Black Lodge and White Lodges are home to many spirits and people alike including Bob, Mike, The Man From Another Place, The Giant, Laura Palmer (passing through the Red Room before ascending to the White Lodge), and Dale Cooper.
+The Black Lodge and White Lodge are home to many spirits and people alike, including Bob, Mike, the Man from Another Place, the Giant, Laura Palmer, and Dale Cooper.

-The spirits can possess humans if they are let in: Bob possesses Leland Palmer, but not Laura, who refuses to let him in.
+The spirits can possess humans if they are let in: Bob possesses Leland Palmer but not Laura, who refuses to let him in.
 Later, Bob possesses Dale Cooper's doppelganger (not Cooper himself); The Giant and an elderly waiter from the Great Northern Hotel were "one and the same".
 Mike and The Man From Another Place (Mike's arm) possess Phillip Gerard.

 References in popular culture

 In the two-part Simpsons episode, "Who Shot Mr. Burns?", Chief Clancy Wiggum has trouble solving the case and falls into a dream sequence in which he sits in the Red Room with Lisa Simpson, who speaks backwards.
 She gives him clues in reverse-speak, but Wiggum is unable to understand her until she gives up in frustration and speaks normally.
 As with Twin Peaks, while recording Lisa's lines for the segment, Yeardley Smith recorded the part backwards and it was reversed.
 Several other parts in the segment are direct references to Twin Peaks, including a moving shadow on the curtain, and Wiggum's hair standing straight up after waking.

 In the manga series Soul Eater, the Red Room is used as a motif when Soul Eater and Maka Albarn are infected with Black Blood.
 A demon who dances backward (similar to The Man from Another Place) to a skipping jazz record attempts to convince them to give in to the Black Blood's madness.

 The Red Room is also parodied as "The Sitting Room" in multiple episodes of Scooby-Doo!
 Mystery Incorporated, first accessed by Scooby-Doo in a dream and later accessed by all of Mystery, Inc. under mass hypnosis.
 A helper figure similar to The Man from Another Place appears there, and, like the original Man, is played by Michael J. Anderson.
 The Sitting Room appears to be a spirit realm where both helpful and malicious entities can dwell, as well as pieces of the souls of those tainted by the Treasure of Crystal Cove.